 The fellowship application process consists of the following:

 1. Please submit a one-page statement describing your interest in being involved in the "Philosophers in the Schools" program.
 Please include complete and current contact information.
 Experience in philosophy, K-12 teaching or philosophy for children is not required for this fellowship.

 2. Each applicant should attach to his or her statement one letter of support from a faculty member in the applicant's department who can speak to the student's suitability for this fellowship.

 All application materials must be submitted electronically to firstname.lastname@example.org by May 15.

 Janice Moskalik is a Ph.D. candidate in the Philosophy Department at the University of Washington, Seattle.
 She is writing a dissertation on interpersonal moral blame.
 Janice teaches courses at UW on moral theory, contemporary moral problems, philosophy of law, and philosophy of criminal punishment.
-This is her second year participating in the Center's Philosophers in the Schools Program, teaching philosophy to children in Seattle Public Schools, and mentoring undergraduate student participants in their teaching in Seattle Public School classrooms.
+This is her third year participating in the Center's Philosophers in the Schools Program, teaching philosophy to children in Seattle Public Schools, and mentoring undergraduate student participants in their teaching in Seattle Public School classrooms.